21 August 2008

 Last night I had a dream about RSS feeds, how many I should put on each of our websites, and whether or not there should be corresponding blogs.
 You have to admit that this is pretty strange, even for a dream, and that it should probably surprise me, but it really does not.

 A few weeks ago I gave Todd, the bright and promising new guy in our office, that task of learning everything he could possibly learn in a few short days about things like Facebook, Plaxo and Linked In.
 I wanted to know whether these "social networking" tools are something we should be involved in from a marketing standpoint.
 Todd is 27 years younger than I am, well educated, and knows his way around a computer.
-But even at his young age he found all of this daunting.
+But even at his young age he found all of things daunting.

 Todd and I had a long talk yesterday about the things he was experimenting with and what he had learned.
 I sensed a lot of frustration.
 Unless you are kid with plenty of time on your hands, it takes a lot of patience to assimilate these things and decide whether or not they have any place in your life.